sdabney5/Portfolio/Skills_Showcase/From Scratch Projects/README.md

 # From Scratch Projects
-These are ML projects that I built from scratch in python.
-Each contains the code as well as a Jupyter Notebook explainer.
+These are ML algorithms that I built from scratch in python.

 ---

 **KNN From Scratch:**
-This directory contains the python script for my KNN algo
+- Python Script

 ---

 **Linear Regression from Scratch:**
+- Python Script
+- Explanatory Notebook
+- Performance Comparison Notebook.
 This directory contains the python script as well as an explanatory Jupyter Notebook

 ---

 **Logistic Regression from Scratch:**
-This directory contains the python script as well as an explanatory Jupyter Notebook
+- Python Script